rek3000/health_check/README.md

    \\── push.py

 ## Intallation
-Currently there are three ways to use rekdoc
+Currently there are 4 ways to use rekdoc
 ### Using pip:
 ```bash
 pip install .